 SCI Link Score Justification

 Light-bellied Brent Goose 1

 Wigeon 1

-Pintall 10 1
+Pintail 1

 Ringed Plover 1

 Bar-tailed Godwit 1 May be considered to have an indirect impact of medium

-Sanderling 1 to long term duration with no appreciable effect because of the highly dynamic water and sediment regime
+Sanderling 1 to long term duration with no appreciable effect because of the highly dynamic water and sediment regime with-

-Mallard 1 1 within Castlemaine Harbour.
+Mallard 1 in Castlemaine Harbour.

-Oystercatcher 1 Transition of the Contract
+Oystercatcher 1

 Turnstone 1

-Greenshank 1 day 医特别维病的分类
+Greenshank 1

 Redshank 1

 Common Scoter 0

-Red-throated Diver 0 No material overlap with foraging range.
+Red-throated Diver 0 No postavial available with favoring upper

-Scaup 0
+Scaup 0 No material overlap with foraging range.

-Cormorant
+Cormorant 0